dart-lang/dart_ci/github-label-notifier/functions/README.md

 # Implementation Details

-Subscriptions are stored in the Firestore collection called `github-label-subscriptions` with each document at `github-label-subscriptions/{userId}` path has the following format
+Subscriptions to labels are stored in the Firestore collection called `github-label-subscriptions` with each document at `github-label-subscriptions/{userId}` path has the following format